The principle of the data transfer over the OPC DA

 the source of the data, from which the OPC server gets data.
 An access to these data is usually slower by an exponent than from the CACHE

 The way of the data transfer between the client and the server.
 The client sends a request (writing, reading) to the OPC server and it WAITS for the end of processing the request.
-This way of the data transfer is suitable for very fast operations, for example writing or reading from the CACHE
+This way of the data transfer is suitable for very fast operations, for example reading or writing from the CACHE

 if the OPC server is on the same computer as the client.

-1. Create an empty project (or use an existing one) and create the PmOpcClient
+1. Create an empty project (or use an existing one) and create the PmaOpcDaClient

 and newers allow it - older OPC servers don't allow it).